-- i) the internal road network, water supply, sewage treatment, and storm water management; and - ii) any other assessment required by unique area conditions. - a technical assessment of the impact on offsite infrastructure, roads, and storm water systems is provided; - an assessment is undertaken of the municipal reserve status for the infill development area and adjacent lands, as appropriate, to identify alignments and opportunities to implement the Active Transportation Plan: South County. - e) a report is provided that documents the consultation process undertaken to involve affected landowners within the Plan area in the preparation and/or review of the infill development plan. - f) the application area has the appropriate land use designation. - f) the conditions of subdivision implement the residential infill development plan. - 7.18 In preparing a residential infill development plan in an Infill Residential Area, the Applicant should work co-operatively, collaboratively, and equitably with landowners in the Infill Residential Areato: - a) ensure an effective road network, active transportation network, servicing, and storm water management system; and - maximize lot yields that create an efficient development pattern.
+- b) A technical assessment of the proposed design is provided to demonstrate that the Residential Infill Development Plan area is capable of supporting increased residential development.
+The assessment shall address: - i) the internal road network, water supply, sewage treatment, and storm water management; and - ii) any other assessment required by unique area conditions. - c) a technical assessment of the impact on off-site infrastructure, roads, and storm water systems is provided; - d) an assessment is undertaken of the municipal reserve status for the infill development area and adjacent lands, as appropriate, to identify alignments and opportunities to implement the Active Transportation Plan: South County.

+- e) a report is provided that documents the consultation process undertaken to involve affected landowners within the Plan area in the preparation and/or review of the infill development plan. - f) the conditions of subdivision implement the residential infill development plan. - 7.18 In preparing a residential infill development plan in a Residential Infill Area, the Applicant should work co-operatively, collaboratively, and equitably with landowners in the Residential Infill Area to: - a) ensure an effective road network, active transportation network, servicing, and storm water management system; and - b) maximize lot yields that create an efficient development pattern.